tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 - Next, we learned about what **signals** are, how to **create** them, and **use** them
 - Then, we made the **camera follow** the 2D player by **recalculating 2D coordinates** to 3D
 - We made the **result** of the 2D game **propagate upwards** the tree to the section manager
-- Next, we fixed many **errors** that sprung up during the implementation
+- Next, we fixed many **errors** that sprang up during the implementation
 - Lastly, we made the **entering** and **exiting** 2D smoothly animated using **Tweens**

-If you want to see how the finished template looks like after this lab, you can download it here:
+If you want to see what the finished template looks like after this lab, you can download it here:
 <button>
   [Template Done Project](https://cent.felk.cvut.cz/courses/39HRY/godot/04_2DPlatformIn3D/template-done.zip)
 </button>